aws-samples/amazon-location-service-geotrack-vuejs/docs/deployment_guide.md

 # Step 1: Front-end deployment

-Before install Amplify we need to create the IAM Role that associate the policies need to implement this solution.
+Before installing Amplify we need to create the IAM Role that associate the policies need to implement this solution.
 From the cloned directory, execute the follow CloudFormation template:

 ```bash
 aws cloudformation deploy --template-file cfn-amplifyRole.yaml --stack-name geotrack-amplify-role --capabilities CAPABILITY_NAMED_IAM